juniorporfirio/responseapi/README.md

 ```
 What's happen if you needs validate something diferent of happy path:
 * Validate if variable people is null
 * Validate firstName, lastName with rules.
 * Use FlueValidation
 * Validate authorization
 * Manipulate errors

-One soluction to this approche, exceptions concerns to manager this paths, but it's painful for the consumer.
+You can use custom exceptions to manager this paths, but it's painful for the consumer.

 # Using Response Api it's a great ideia

-A ResponseApi pattern provides a standard, a reusable way to return multiple kinds of non-success responses from .NET services in a way that can easily be mapped to API responses types.
+A ResponseApi provides a standard, a reusable way to return multiple kinds of non-success responses from .NET services in a way that can easily be mapped to API responses types.

 # Show me code

 Validate if people is not null return Success = 200 or NotFound = 404 to Api Response status code.
 ```csharp